keithclark/3d-model-element/readme.md

 The model-element script creates a camera, scene, light source and a WebGL renderer.
 The DOM node returned by the renderer (a `<canvas>` element) is added to the document and configured to fill the viewport and sit above all other content.
 Additionally, `pointer-events: none` is set, allowing elements below to be interacted with.

-Adding `<x-model>` elements to the DOM results in the model being loaded and added to the underling scene.
+Adding `<x-model>` elements to the DOM results in the model being loaded and added to the underlying scene.
 Removing an element from the DOM will remove it from the scene.

 The scene is re-rendered every frame.
 For each object in the scene, the renderer finds it's host node and walks up the DOM tree resolving any transforms, positions and scroll offsets.
 The resulting transform matrix is then applied to the object in the scene.
 Once all objects are updated the renderer repaints the scene to the layer.
 Objects now appear on-screen, synchronised with their host DOM node.